Mrrraou/dcpu-16-emu/README.md

 	can be found
 	[here](https://raw.githubusercontent.com/hakuch/Dcpu16Universe/master/doc/hw/dcpu16.txt).

-* This interpreter probably doesn't run at a "stable" clock rate.
+* This emulator probably doesn't run at a "stable" clock rate.
 It probably runs faster than 100kHz, and can vary per system.

 * Having the interrupt queue growing longer than 256 interrupts "crashes" the